ECRomaneli/ngrocker/README.md

 # ngrocker - The simplest way to run ngrok locally

-A Docker project using docker-compose and [source code of ngrok 1.x](https://github.com/inconshreveable/ngrok/) to easy run the ngrok-server and ngrok-client. <br/>
+ngrocker is a docker project using docker-compose and [source code of ngrok 1.x](https://github.com/magicred7/ngrok/) to easily run the ngrok-server and ngrok-client. <br/>
-The images of this project together has less of **35 MB** and are based on Alpine.
+The images of this project together has less of **35 MB**.

 <strong style="color: orange">The focus of this project is the ngrok sniffer tool with locally HTTP tunnels.</strong>